-- Handle flammable substances only in areas free of ignition sources. - Never heat flammable substances with an open flame. - Ventilate by diluting the vapors until they are no longer flammable. - Keep containers of flammable substances tightly closed at all times when not in use. - Use only refrigeration equipment certified for storage of flammable materials. - Use the smallest quantities of flammable substances possible. - Store Flammables in a Certified Flammable Cabinet when not in use.
+- Handle flammable substances only in areas free of ignition sources. - Never heat flammable substances with an open flame. - Ventilate by diluting the vapors until they are no longer flammable. - Keep containers of flammable substances tightly closed when not in use. - Use only refrigeration equipment certified for storage of flammable materials. - Use the smallest quantities of flammable substances possible. - Store Flammables in a Certified Flammable Cabinet when not in use.

-While all flammable substances should be handled carefully, the extreme flammability of some materials require extreme caution.
-Refer to Appendix R, Flammable and Combustible Materials.
+While all flammable substances should be handled carefully, the extreme flammability of some materials requires extreme caution.
+Refer to Appendix L, Flammable and Combustible Materials.